basnijholt/nijho.lt/content/post/parallel-agentic-coding/index.md

 # Check what's available
 agent-cli dev doctor

-# Create your first parallel environment
+# Create your first parallel environment with a task
-agent-cli dev new --agent
+agent-cli dev new my-feature --agent --prompt "Add user profile page with avatar upload"

+# Or install the skill so Claude can spawn agents for you
+agent-cli dev install-skill
 ```

 **Supported coding agents:** Claude Code, Codex, Gemini, Aider, GitHub Copilot, Continue, OpenCode, and Cursor Agent.